lfapac-open-source-evangelist/translation/gpl-compliance/comprehensive_gpl_guide/ch1.md

 mechanism for software is copyright, and therefore this section focuses on how copyright restrictions make software proprietary.

-the *United States Code*).[^4^](#_bookmark13) By law (in the USA and in most other jurisdictions), the copyright holder (most typically, the author) of the work controls how others may copy, modify and/or distribute the work.
-For proprietary software, these controls are used to prohibit these activities.
-In addition, proprietary software distributors further impede modification in a practical sense by distributing only binary code and keeping the source code of the software secret.

 Copyright is not a natural state, it is a legal construction.
 In the USA, the Constitution permits, but does not require, the creation of